-#Anita Giro will celebrate their 13th anniversary this year.
+‘Anita Giro’ will celebrate their 14th anniversary this year.
 Various members of the ‘24/7 Valencia’ team have been popping in for their mostly Mediterranean tapas and tasty dinners, with an international touch, over the years.
-It’s a liberal mix of clientele, attractive cuisine and it has a rather distinctive buzz that sets it apart from its generic counterparts.
+It’s a liberal mix of clientele, attractive cuisine and it has a rather distinctive buzz too.
 The name of the place is a play on words of the Bonnie Tyler song ‘I Need a Hero.‘

 There is a long terrace outside that is often busy and the arty interior is an unpretentious mix of styles with an historic wall at the back and vintage-style long bar, black high stools, low chairs & modern white tables for dining.